samvrlewis/knight-shortest-path/README.md

-knight-trevails
+Knight's shortest path
 ===============

-C# solution for the knight trevails problem
+C# solution for the Knight's shortest path problem which involves finding the shortest path for a Knight between two squares on a chess board.